ZzPoLariszZ/zzpolariszz.github.io/_posts/2024-07-07-Tornado-Cash-Deposit-and-Withdrawal.md

     Note that you do not have access to your own Ethereum Archive Node when using Tor (need more configuration)

-- Parameter `<private-key>`: set it to the private key of Ethereum Account who sends withdrawal transaction
+- Parameter `<private-key>`: set it to the private key of Ethereum Account who sends withdrawal transaction (Pay Tx Fee)

 - Parameter `gas-speed`: select from `[ instant, fast, standard, low ]`